SinaLab/OffensiveHebrew/README.md

 Test set: data/test.csv
 Validation set: data/val.csv

-The dataset is generally small, so we also made available to the community the remining 14,681 non-offensive tweets to encourage others to contribute and improve the data: data/none-offiensive.csv
+The dataset is generally small, so we also made available to the community the remaining 14,681 non-offensive tweets to encourage others to contribute and improve the data: data/none-offiensive.csv

 ## Model Download